 And for the most complex touchscreen solutions, maybe even longer.

-How long it takes to develop your interactive touchscreen experience will really depend on how complex you want it to be, and the type of features and functionality you want to include.
+How long it takes to develop your interactive touchscreen display will really depend on how complex you want it to be, and the type of features and functionality you want to include.

 If you’re unsure of exactly what you’re looking to achieve, or how long it might take, it’s always a good idea to approach a touchscreen specialist well ahead of time (up to six months!) to get a better idea of timeframes, along with some advice and guidance.